 beardog [ at ] mailbox.org

 The Tor Project and I2P developers do not own, create, or endorse this project, and are not otherwise involved.

 Tor is a trademark for the Tor Project.
 We do not own it.

 The 'open source badge' is by Maik Ellerbrock and is licensed under a Creative Commons Attribution 4.0 International License.

 The Onionr logo was created by Anhar Ismail under the Creative Commons Attribution 4.0 International License.

 If you modify and redistribute our code ("forking"), please use a different logo and project name to avoid confusion.
-Please do not use the project name or logo in a way that makes it seem like we endorse you without our permission.
+Please do not use our logo in a way that makes it seem like we endorse you without permission.